Ya5s3r/ae-sim-data-engineering/README.md

 string to your Azure gen2 storage.
 This can be found under *Access keys* in the gen2 account.
 This needs to be saved in a file in root directory of this project named *azure_secret.txt*

-It is useful to use *Docker secrets* as described here... https://docs.docker.com/engine/swarm/secrets/
+It is useful to use *Docker secrets* as described [here](https://docs.docker.com/engine/swarm/secrets/)

 ## Part 2